 Local HMI Workstation is designed to accommodate with two monitors.
 The monitor shall be used to display GUI graphics for overview station display and alarm status display of the particular station.

-Local RTU IO main function to gather I/O status of M&E plant and subsystems from each station and send it to local SCADA Server.
+Local RTU redundant I/O main function to gather I/O status of M&E plant and subsystems from each station and send it to local SCADA Server.

 Interdependencies